cloudchacho/hedwig-python/docs/settings.rst

 **HEDWIG_CALLBACKS**

-A dict of Hedwig callbacks, with values as fully-qualified function names.
+A dict of Hedwig callbacks, with values as callables or fully-qualified function names.
 The key is a tuple of message type and major version of the schema.

 required for consumers; ``dict[tuple[string, int], string]``